 - The contents of this paper are agreed on by all the co-authors and the submission adheres to the criteria laid out in the authorship and contributions policy.

 - I declare no competing interests, real or perceived concerning myself or any of the co-authors.
-Or, I have declared these as part of the submission, under Additional Information.
-It is the corresponding author’s responsibility to declare such interests on behalf of all authors upon submission.
+Or, I have declared these as part of the submission under Additional Information.
+I understand that it is the corresponding author’s responsibility to declare such interests on behalf of all co-authors upon submission.